 Treasure of the Month: John Stackhouse’s Nereis Britannica (1795-1801)

-The Nereis Britannica: an illustrated compendium of brown algae endemic to the British seashore
+A magnificent illustrated compendium of algae native to the British seashore

 Published on 2nd October 2020